 Every week of the semester, our organization brings in a company to speak to our students about job opportunities, company innovation, and career paths for Georgia Tech students.
 These meetings are held every Thursday and draw around 60-80 Mechanical Engineering undergraduate and graduate students who are looking for internships, co-ops, or full-time positions at your company.
 Students will have the chance to ask any questions they may have and companies may meet future employees who will make significant contributions to the company.

-Join us every Thursday at 10:45 AM in MRDC 2404.
+Join us every Thursday at 10:55 AM in Kendeda 210.
 Check out the weekly meetings page for a list of upcoming companies and more information about the meetings.
 Don’t forget the free pizza!

 With over 500 attendees each year, our ME Career Fair provides students the opportunity to meet with world-renowned engineering companies.
 Being a major specific event, the smaller career fair allows for companies to have more time to talk to strictly Mechanical Engineering students at Georgia Tech.
 The primary focus of our career fair this fall is to provide opportunities for students to gain industry experience and for companies to acquire young talent.
 Visit the career fair page for more information about our next career fair.

 The Spring Picnic is a networking picnic for our members and a great opportunity for companies to meet students in a casual setting.
 While there are around 50 companies in attendance at our career fairs, there are only a handful of companies at our spring picnic, providing a more personal interaction between companies and students.
 The picnic is a much more relaxed way to make personal connections with companies or students while enjoying a free, catered meal and nice weather.